JamesHMcKay/toy_robot_example/README.md

 Note that the text file must have a new command on each line and must have an empty line at the end (otherwise the last command will be skipped).

+## Usage

+The following are valid commands to be used in an interactive session or from a text file (seperated by new lines).

+PLACE X,Y,F
+MOVE
+LEFT
+RIGHT
+REPORT

+where X,Y are the coordinates of the robot on the table, in integers, and F is the direction the robot is facing from the set NORTH, SOUTH, EAST, WEST (case sensitive).

+The robot must be initialized with a valid PLACE command before any other commands can be used.

+If a command is not valid the application may print a message informing the user of the error, and where possible, making a suggestion to fix the input.

+The table coordinates are indexed from 0, so for our 5 by 5 unit table the Robot can range from 0,0 to 4,4.

 ## Testing